Building: Permits for Fences & Swimming Pools

 Visit the Building Division Office when applying for a permit for a fence, tent, pool or utility building.

-Fences six feet or less in height may not require a permit but will still need to conform to easement and setback requirements as well as applicable sight distances (not become a structure that blocks view of on-coming traffic).
+Fences shorter than 7' may not require a permit but will still need to conform to easement and setback requirements as well as applicable sight distances (not become a structure that blocks view of on-coming traffic).

-Pools that will disturb areas larger than 750ft2 will require plot plan.
-Even if it does not exceed 750 square feet, pool construction is still not to be done in such a way as to cause surface drainage to change to other properties or block from leaving other properties.
+Pools will require a professional plot plan.
+In ground pool construction is still not to be done in such a way as to cause surface drainage to change to other properties or block from leaving other properties.

-Utility buildings less than 120 square feet in area may not require a permit but will still need to conform to easement and setback requirements.
+Residential utility buildings less than 120 square feet and commercial utility buildings less than 200 square feet in area may not require a permit but will still need to conform to easement and setback requirements.

 The following Items will be required for the Building Inspectors review for fences, tents, pools or utility buildings: